A medical overview of the first over-the-counter birth control pill

 How does the “mini-pill” – soon on store shelves – differ from other birth control pills?

 Opill, the first FDA-approved oral contraceptive available over the counter, is close to being for sale on store shelves.
 Here, Dr. Raegan McDonald-Mosley — CEO of Power to Decide, chief medical advisor for Contraceptive Access Initiative and one of the nation’s top medical leaders on access to reproductive health — shares some need-to-know facts about this “mini-pill” and explains what differentiates it from other types of hormonal birth control.
-Dr. Raegan McDonald-Mosley is not financially affiliated with any pharmaceutical company, including Opill.

 Everything you need to know about the first over-the-counter birth control pill

-In 2024, Opill arrives on store shelves and can be purchased without a prescription.
+In 2024, Opill arrived on store shelves and can be purchased without a prescription.
 In this video, Dr. Raegan McDonald-Mosley — CEO of Power to Decide, chief medical advisor for the Contraceptive Access Initiative and one of the nation’s top medical leaders on access to reproductive health — talks about what’s really in this little pill, its safety, and what the medical community thinks about it.
 Dr. McDonald-Mosley also predicts the significant opportunities Opill’s launch will offer to millions of people in the U.S. who face systemic barriers to reproductive health care, including living in contraceptive deserts, economic inequities, and more.
-Dr. Raegan McDonald-Mosley is not financially affiliated with any pharmaceutical company, including Opill.

 Facts in the video:

 Birth control pills have a 50-year safety record, with decades of research reinforcing safety of the pill.
 (Sept.
-14, 2023: “Over-the-Counter Oral Contraceptive Pills,” KFF
+14, 2023: “Over-the-Counter Oral Contraceptive Pills,” KFF)

 Bringing the birth control pill over the counter will increase access for the more than 19 million people who live in contraceptive deserts, without close proximity to a clinic that offers the full range of contraceptive methods.
 (June 2022: “Reproductive Well-Being: A Framework for Expanding Contraceptive Access,” American Journal of Public Health)